jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 To do so, just simply add the behavior to the selected units (e.g using the [chat command](USAGE.md) `adb MZeratulCleave`)

 Also note that some abilities have special requirements, such as ultimates requires `Ultimate2Unlocked` or `Ultimate2Unlocked` behavior, you will need to also add them to the units as well (e.g chat command `adb Ultimate2Unlocked`).
-Details on each abilties requirements will be shown inside the generated XML file.
+Details on each abilities requirements will be shown inside the generated XML file.

 >Note: After generation, it will run a function similar to `npm run buildxml` once, since its a XML mod afterall.